-In April of 2013, global law firm Baker & McKenzie, in conjunction with the Economist Intelligence Unit (EIU) published a study outlining current trends in the cross-border M&A market.
+In April of 2013, a globally best law firms in Asia, Baker & McKenzie, in association with the Economist Intelligence Unit (EIU) issued a study marking current trends in the cross-border M&A market.
 The results of that study, entitled Opportunities Across High-Growth Markets: Trends in Cross-Border M&A, provide insight into how both the corporate sector as well as their professional advisors might most effectively facilitate these transactions.

 Some of the studies findings, which can help inform any-cross border corporate or professional services business development strategy, include:

 - “Companies in the emerging and high-growth market countries that were less affected by global economic woes are eager to expand, and one of the quickest routes to do so is via M&A.”

 - “Investment activity is still strong into Brazil, Russia, India, China and also South Africa.
 It officially joined the BRICS bloc in December 2010, but some buyers are improving the scope of their targets.
 They want to include a promising next generation of high-growth markets, including Indonesia, Turkey and Vietnam, among others.”

 - “It is not just Western companies on the acquisition side anymore.
 Companies from across high-growth markets are increasingly turning their attention to targets in both developed and emerging markets.
 For example, Chinese companies spent more than US $10 billion on 46 inbound deals in the US in 2012.”

 - “As growth actions become more varied and include a wider range of

 - target countries, anti-corruption and anti-bribery laws are being enforced more closely and with farther reach.”